Plants for Insectaries

 Photo credit: Hillary Alger, Johnny's Flower, Herb & Farm Seed Products Manager

-Beneficial insects need food and shelter if they are to control pests of vegetable, flower, or herb crops.
-An insectary planting of flowering plants will greatly increase the likelihood that predators and parasitoids will hang around and help with pest management.
+Beneficial insects need food and shelter if they are to control pests of vegetable, flower, fruit, or herb crops.
+An insectary planting of flowering plants will greatly increase the likelihood that predators and parasitoids will hang around and help out with pest management.

 Often grown in strips among cash crops, grasses and grains provide refuge for ground beetles and spiders, and a shady place to lay eggs for other beneficial species.

 Although most species of grasses and grains are pollinated by wind (the technical term is anemophilous) rather than by insects (entomophilous), the plantings provide insect-friendly habitat that is vital to the insects, allowing them to perform myriad other ecosystem services.

 Several families of flowers and herbs are particularly attractive to beneficials.
 Growing these in patches, containers, or "insectary strips" provides supplemental nectar, pollen, and habitat, thereby improving the performance and survival of natural enemies while enhancing the rate of parasitism and predation of pest species.

 - Apiaceae.
 Plants in the Apiaceae, or the carrot family, which is known as the Umbelliferae in some circles, produce umbels of tiny, aromatic flowers that are a good source of nectar.
 The family includes Angelica, Ammi, anise, caraway, Daucus (carrot), cilantro, dill, fennel, parsley, Queen Anne's lace, and asafœtida.

 - Asteraceae.
 This is another large family that provides abundant and easily accessible pollen.
 Many cut flowers are members, including aster, blanket flower, China aster, coneflower, cosmos, goldenrod, sunflowers, tansy, and yarrow.